laterahl/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ## Working with your virtual Desktop

-After launch, each CSC project member can awalys securely connect to the virtual Desktop from the service **Connection page**.
-Each Desktop supports the simutaneus connecion of 10 project memebers and each project can start up to 3 Desktops.
+Each CSC project member can awalys securely connect to the virtual Desktop from SD Desktop  **Connection page**.

+Each virtual Desktop:

+* supports the simutaneus connecion of 10 project memebers
+* each project can start up to 3 Desktops.
+* is CSC project-specific
+* the computing enviroment completely isolated from the internet.

+These are the main working space features:

+* the copy paste fucntion from your computer/laptop to the berowser visualizing your virtual Desktop is completely disabled for security reasons.

-When you access the virtual Desktop for the first time, you will be able to see the setting boad.
+* When you access the virtual Desktop for the first time, you will be able to see the setting board.
 From here you can for example adjust the screen resolution.

-From the menu bar( top left corner) you can several pre-installed applications: for example Open Office, audio, video, images,  Jupiter Notebook.
-Ru tudio.
+* From the menu bar (top left corner) you can several pre-installed software: for example Open Office, audio, video, images,  Jupiter Notebook.
+Ru tudio.(Complete list here).

-If you are planning to edit files and allow your collegue to edit them, save them in the **Shared-directory**.
-The file will be visible, accessible and editable to all the members of the same CSC project.
+* If you are planning to edit files and allow your collegue to edit them, save them in the **Shared-directory**.
+The file will be visible, accessible and editable by all the members of the same CSC project.

+* If you want to analize data, you can access encrypted data stored in SD Connect using the Data gateway application
+* If you want to re-use published sensitive data, you can access encrypted data in SD Sunmit using the Data Gateway application

-As previously mentioned, you can **logout** from your computing environment at any moment (in the workspace view, top right corner of the browser, select your username and log out).
+* As previously mentioned, you can **log out** from your computing environment at any moment (in the workspace view, top right corner of the browser, select your username and log out).
 Logging out will disconnect the work session.
-You will always be able to access your Desktop again after logging in.
+You will always be able to access your Desktop again after logging in to the service.

 !!!
 Note
     **Never use the lock or reboot buttons** in SD Desktop as after that you will not be able to connect to the Desktop again.